nilsonstine/Seeed_ICM20600_AK09918/README.md

+# Note on fork
+A drop in replacement for the original library that does not rely on i2cDev.
+As i couldn't get i2cdev to work with my teensy 4.0.
+This library should work with any MC that supports the Wire library.

 # Seeed ICM20600 + AK09918 Library  [![Build Status](https://travis-ci.com/Seeed-Studio/Seeed_ICM20600_AK09918.svg?branch=master)](https://travis-ci.com/Seeed-Studio/Seeed_ICM20600_AK09918)

 This is the Arduino Library for Seeed's ICM20600 + AK09918 based products.
 For now, it's Grove - IMU 9DOF(ICM20600+AK09918).